 You will also need to go to the Our Community site whenever you need to change or reset your user name or password.

-The Funding Centre allows members to set a profile so that you receive information about the grants that are most relevant to you.
+The Funding Centre allows subscribers to set a profile so that you receive information about the grants that are most relevant to you.
 Your profile determines what grants are sent to you in your monthly EasyGrants Newsletter PDF newsletter, and how your grant search defaults are set up (we refer to these collectively as your grants list).